Materia-Journal/Materia_issue2/content/awburn.md

 During his thirty-year career, Moore rarely strayed from the compositional schema for which he was known.
 His oeuvre is comprised primarily of narrow, vertical canvases featuring slender women draped in classicized garments and placed in shallow decorative settings.
 His titles often reference a secondary focus of the composition.
 Such titles as *Azaleas* (1867-68, Hugh Lane Municipal Gallery of Modern Art), *Birds* (1878, Birmingham Museum and Art Gallery), and *Acacias* (ca. 1880, Carnegie Museum of Art) underscore his works’ still life qualities and distance the viewer from any readily identifiable narrative.

 *Study for “Blossoms”* is one of at least two known oil studies for the large-scale, near life-size painting, *Blossoms* (**Fig. 2**).
 The composition features the hallmarks of Moore’s output: willowy female figure; draped diaphanous textile; and floral background.
 Baldry believed the work to be “one of the most severely beautiful of all the paintings of \[Moore’s\] middle period, a study of scrupulous refinement, an expression of almost classical simplicity.”[^7] Moore’s mastery of rendering the pleating and gathering of drapery is on display in the figure’s rose robes, the coral curtains above her head, and the white sheet strewn atop the bench.
 While many of his works feature figures placed within a room or landscape, *Blossoms* belongs to a group of paintings in which an intricately patterned textile or spray of flowers constitute the background.
-The titular *Blossoms* cascade across the surface of the canvas, simultaneously blocking the viewer’s entry into the world of the figure while calling attention to the artist’s painstaking and minute facture.
+The titular blossoms cascade across the surface of the canvas, simultaneously blocking the viewer’s entry into the world of the figure while calling attention to the artist’s painstaking and minute facture.

 Though Moore never published his own explanation of his working methods, he participated in a larger conversation about artistic labor that occupied the Victorian art world during the last quarter of the nineteenth century.
 Moore was one of three witnesses to testify on behalf of Whistler in the libel suit that Whistler brought against the critic John Ruskin in 1878.
 The previous year, Ruskin published a review of Whistler’s *Nocturne in Black and Gold: The Falling Rocket* (1872-77, Detroit Institute of Arts).
-Condemning its lack of finish, Ruskin accused the artist of “flinging a pot of paint in the public’s face.”[^8] Whistler claimed the piece slandered his reputation and sued for damages.
+Condemning the work's lack of finish, Ruskin accused the artist of “flinging a pot of paint in the public’s face.”[^8] Whistler claimed the piece slandered his reputation and sued for damages.

 {{< q-figure id="2.2" class="is-pulled-right" >}}

 In his testimony, Moore entered the period debate concerning the relationship between an artist’s labor and an artwork’s value.
 At the center of the Whistler-Ruskin trial were questions about whether Whistler’s loosely painted and nearly non-representational landscapes, which he referred to as “arrangement\[s\] of line, form, and color,” constituted art and, specifically, whether the work that Whistler put into each painting was worth the price he was charging.[^9] In his review, Ruskin had contended that *Nocturne in Black and Gold* was not the product of honest exertion.
 Moore contested this opinion on the stand, advancing a position that was contentious among many contemporaries and anticipated a refrain more commonly heard in discussions of modern art: “money is paid for the skill of the artist, not always for the amount of labour expended.”[^10] Whistler echoed this sentiment in the most famous pronouncement of the trial.
 During cross-examination, when Whistler explained it had taken two days to paint *Nocturne in Black and Gold*, Ruskin’s lawyer challenged him: “The labour of two days is that for which you ask two hundred guineas?”
 Whistler’s reply was met with applause from the gallery: “No. I ask it for the knowledge I have gained in the work of a lifetime.”[^11]

 There is some irony that Moore was the painter who defended Whistler from accusations that his artistic practice was too abbreviated to be taken seriously, as Moore’s working methods were, in his own time, recognized as especially laborious.
 Of the numerous steps in Moore’s process that Baldry detailed in his biography, the artist’s practice of gridding has received the most sustained attention from contemporary scholars.[^12] Many of Moore’s preparatory drawings reveal networks of lines that intersect at irregular angles, governing the diagonals that undergird everything from his figures’ postures to the placement of their drapery’s folds.
-Grids formed of curved and diagonal lines were used to assemble spatially harmonious compositions and grids of perpendicular lines were used to scale up small studies.[^13] Sometimes he combined these “system\[s\] of line arrangement,” visible in *Nude Figure Study for “Birds of the Air,”* (**Fig. 3**).[^14] In certain instances, Moore applied his grid directly onto the canvas of oil studies.
+Grids formed of curved and diagonal lines were used to assemble spatially harmonious compositions and grids of perpendicular lines were used to scale up small studies.[^13] Sometimes he combined these “system\[s\] of line arrangement,” visible in *Nude Figure Study for “Birds of the Air”* (**Fig. 3**).[^14] In certain instances, Moore applied his grid directly onto the canvas of oil studies.
 For example, diagonal lines in graphite are visible below the topmost paint layer in *Yellow Marguerites* (**Fig. 4**).[^15]

 {{< q-figure-group id="2.3, 2.4" grid="2" >}}